SAFEGUARDING AT SEVEN STARS

 How we keep our children safe:

-• Copies of this policy and other school copies are available free of charge from our school office
+- Copies of this policy and other school policies are available free of charge from our school office on request

-• Our lead governor with responsibility for safeguarding is Carol Stunell (chair of Governors)
+- Our lead governor with responsibility for safeguarding is Colin Sharples (Chair of Governors)

 Please click on the links below to view our school safeguarding policies and information.

-The SEVEN STARS PRIMARY SCHOOL Code of Conduct for School Employees is our Staff Handbook.
+The Seven Stars Primary School Code of Conduct for employees is part of our Staff Handbook.

-This details how staff fulfill the responsibilities of their roles as SEVEN STARS PRIMARY SCHOOL employees and apply our SEVEN STARS PRIMARY SCHOOL Professional Standards.
+This details how staff fulfil the responsibilities of their roles as Seven Stars Primary School employees and apply our Seven Stars Primary School Professional Standards.

 We have developed a wider range of policies to ensure we provide a safe and secure learning environment for all our children.
 Paper copies of these polices can be provided free of charge by our school office and can be found at the policies section of this web-site

-The Annual Child Protection training and update for SEVEN STARS PRIMARY SCHOOL staff took place on 9th November 2021 (further training for staff who were not able to attend that event will take place in the Spring term of 2022)
+The Annual Child Protection training and update for Seven Stars Primary School staff took place on 14th November 2026 (further training for staff who were not able to attend that event took place later in the Spring term of 2026 and online update training has been undertaken by all staff during the Summer term 2026)

 The Designated Safeguarding Lead and Persons are fully trained to lead this role and attend full annual training additionally.

-SEVEN STARS PRIMARY SCHOOL staff our PREVENT lead is Mike Mitchell (Head teacher) who has undertaken Prevent training and we follow the NOTICE, CHECK, SHARE, ADVICE model in the event of possible concerns regarding extremism
+Our PREVENT lead is Cathy Walsh (Headteacher) who has undertaken Prevent training and we follow the NOTICE, CHECK, SHARE, ADVICE model in the event of possible concerns regarding extremism.
+All staff have completed PREVENT training online.

 The Headteacher and School Business Manager have completed safer recruitment training.